-Grantee's Employer Identification Number (EIN N): Grantee's UEI Number: ID # required for obligation of funds Date of Award: August 15, 2024 Date of Amendment: N/A Any changes to scope, budget, timeline, or AO must be reported Amendment Description: N/A Total Project Amount: \$ NBRC award amount + required match Amount of Federal NBRC Funds Awarded: \$ Total NBRC award amount.
+Grantee's Employer Identification Number (EIN I): Grantee's UEI Number: ID # required for obligation of funds Date of Award: August 15, 2024 Date of Amendment: N/A Any changes to scope, budget, timeline, or AO must be reported Amendment Description: N/A Total Project Amount: S NBRC award amount + required match Amount of Federal NBRC Funds Awarded: S Total NBRC award amount.
 This amount cannot be increased for any reason.
-Match/Cost Share: \$ Amount of other funds that must be documented during the project period Reimbursement Rate: % Ratio of NBRC funds to matching funds as determ by project location and annual distress criteria CFDA Number and Name: #90.601 /Catalyst Grant Program Project Description: Project summary of grantee application and workplan Approved Indirect Cost Rate: N/A This is the approved rate agreed upon by the grantee and their Federal Cognizant agency Period of Performance: August 1, 2024 - September 30, 2027 3-year performance period Project Scope: As provided in the 2024 Catalyst Program application submitted on or before June 21, 2024.
+Match/Cost Share: \$ Amount of other funds that must be documented during the project period Reimbursement Rate: % Ratio of NBRC funds to matching funds as determined by project location and annual distress criteria CFDA Number and Name: #90.601 /Catalyst Grant Program Project Description: Project summary of grantee application and workplan Approved Indirect Cost Rate: N/A This is the approved rate agreed upon by the grantee and their Federal Cognizant agency Period of Performance: August 1, 2024 - September 30, 2027 3-year performance period Project Scope: As provided in the 2024 Catalyst Program

+As provided in the 2024 Catalyst Program application submitted on or before June 21, 2024.